wcaleb/rebel-constitution/csa-constitution.md

 thirty years, and be a citizen of the Confederate States; and who shall not, then elected, be an inhabitant of the State for which he shall be chosen.

 (4).
-The Vice President of the Confederate States shall be president of the Senate, but shall have no vote, unless they be equally divided.
+The Vice-President of the Confederate States shall be President of the Senate, but shall have no vote, unless they be equally divided.

 (5).
 The Senate shall choose their other officers, and also a President